CDIT-02/Week10-interview-questions/DOCKER.md

     docker image ls
     docker tag <new_image_name>:<tag> <new_image_name>:<new_tag>

-5. how do you copy an image from one machine to another without using internet? docker save -o /tmp/my-image.tar my-image:latest scp /tmp/my-image.tar user@destination_machine:/path/to/destination or rsync docker load -i /tmp/my-image.tar
+5. how do you copy an image from one machine to another without using internet? - Do it docker save -o /tmp/my-image.tar my-image:latest scp /tmp/my-image.tar user@destination_machine:/path/to/destination or rsync docker load -i /tmp/my-image.tar